ihmeuw/vivarium_research/docs/source/models/causes/neonatal/preterm_birth.rst

 * No preterm deaths for simulants with LBWSG categories for gestational ages of 37 weeks or greater.

-* Relative Risk of preterm with and without RDS deaths due to LBWSG should match overall neonatal mortality RR.
+* Relative Risk of preterm with and without RDS deaths due to LBWSG should match overall neonatal mortality RR (when comparing between categories with :math:`GA < 37` weeks).

 * Fraction of preterm deaths with RDS should match assumption in data table above.